elytra/Thermionics/README.md

 * When an item can be used as furnace fuel, it can often be burned to produce energy.
 It should produce no more than 30FU per furnace fuel tick.
 It can produce this as slowly or as quickly as you want.
-* Wireless interactions are permitted, and encouraged because they are often good for servers.
+* ~Wireless interactions are permitted, and encouraged because they are often good for servers.~ It has been pointed out to me, rightly, that well-designed network-topography-aware systems often outstrip the performance of wireless transfer systems, and occasionally even dumb cellular systems do.
+More importantly, wireless is unsatisfying gameplay.
 * Time is not a balancing mechanic.
 Free energy that takes a long time to generate is still free energy. (this is why there are no time constraints placed on energy generation)
 * Material cost is not a balancing mechanic.
 An overpowered machine that requires 26 expensive